 Understanding your target market subculture can also help you create content that resonates authentically.
 That’s where brand loyalty and engagement comes in… and where the algorithm learns that you’re making the kind of content other people in this community group might like, too.

-…while #FitTok is obsessed with gains.
+…like #FitTok is obsessed with gains.
 (And, tbh, butts.)

 TikTok’s Audience Insights can help you find your subculture by identifying the interest categories and hashtags most relevant to your audience.